-This morning after a delicious breakfast featuring a variety of breads from the local pasticceria, sheep milk yogurt, organic honeys and marmalades, seasonal fruits, hearty cereals and farm-fresh eggs it’s off to the gorgeous Val d’Orcia, one of Tuscany’s most photographed areas.
-Here we’ll take a walk along a cypress-lined, dirt road where a famous scene from the Gladiator was filmed.
-So beautiful!
-Then it’s on to the town of Pienza – a Renaissance gem – for some time on your own to explore the picturesque avenues, tour the labyrinth of catacombs beneath the cathedral or shop your way through town.
-For lunch we continue to our friends’ organic sheep farm where you’ll enjoy a delightful tasting of pecorino cheeses – a specialty of the area.
+This morning after a delicious breakfast featuring organic yogurt, local honey, marmalades, seasonal fruits, homemade crostata and more, it’s off to the gorgeous Val d’Orcia, one of Tuscany’s most photographed areas.
+Along with your private guide, you’ll enjoy a walk along the passeggiata di Santa Caterina, with its spectacular views of the valley below.
+Then it’s on to the town of Pienza – a Renaissance gem – to explore its picturesque avenues, learn its fascinating history, and or course to stop in some artisan shops on your way through town.
+For lunch we continue to our friends’ organic sheep farm where you’ll enjoy a light lunch along with a tasting of pecorino cheeses – a delectable specialty of the area.

-In afternoon, we return to the villa for some free time followed by a walk through the estate’s olive grove.
-You’ll learn all about the growing of olives for pressing before enjoying an oh-so-fun olive oil tasting and bruschetta-making lesson, featuring the estate’s exceptional olive oil.
-Learn the ins and outs of making bruschetta over wood coals (while enjoying a local vino, of course).
-Afterwards you’ll learn from our friend, Alessandro, how Italians cook meats alle brace (over wood coals), before enjoying a delicious dinner together.
+In afternoon, it’s back to the villa for some free time followed by a walk through the estate’s olive grove, followed by an oh-so-fun olive oil tasting and bruschetta-making lesson, featuring the estate’s exceptional olive oil.
+Learn the ins and outs of making true bruschetta over wood coals (while enjoying some of the local vino, of course)!
+Afterwards, our friend, Alessandro will be grilling your dinner the Tuscan way – alle brace (over wood coals).

 Day 3 ~ Tuesday, April 12: Ficulle

-- Walking tour of Ficulle, ceramic cookware demonstration with Fabio, Etruscan antiquities, pizza night
+- Walking tour of Ficulle, hand-made cookware demo with Fabio, biscotti lesson

 - Breakfast, lunch and dinner

-This morning after breakfast, we’ll be heading along a picturesque road to the ancient town of Ficulle, perched on a spectacular ridge line overlooking the rolling hills of Tuscany.
-Here you’ll take a private walking tour of the village with Bianca, including entrance to the town’s fabulously preserved crenellated tower and frescoed churches.
-Afterwards you’ll meet talented Fabio for a fascinating ceramics demonstration.
-You see, for centuries Ficulle was a center of hand-thrown pottery used specifically for cooking, and Fabio is the last remaining ceramist of this unique, rustic cookware.
-Lunch is served up right here in Fabio’s beautifully restored wine cantina and includes delectable dishes cooked in Ficulle’s “cotta”.
-What a treat!
+This morning after breakfast, we’ll be heading along a picturesque road to the ancient village of Ficulle, perched on a spectacular ridge line overlooking the rolling hills of Tuscany.
+Here you’ll take a walk around town before meeting up with our friend, Fabio, for a look inside an incredible medieval church (Fabio holds the key!), all followed by a fascinating demonstration of his hand-thrown cookware called coccio.
+For centuries the town of Ficulle was a center of pottery used specifically for cooking, and Fabio is the last remaining ceramist of this unique, rustic cookware.
+Afterwards, you’re in for a treat as we head to Fabio’s restored wine cantina for a special lunch, cooked and served in Ficulle’s “coccio”.